AaronAtDuo/duo_postman_api_collections/duo-account-api/README.md

-7. Expand the Duo Admin API Collection item to reveal two example requests.
+7. Expand the Duo Account API Collection item to reveal two example requests.

 ## Using the Templates
-Once the templates have been imported, they require the standard three pieces of information from a Duo Admin API application integration.
+Once the templates have been imported, they require the standard three pieces of information from a Duo Account API application integration.

 ## Adding the Duo API credentials
-Navigate to the Duo Admin API environment within Postman and update the Current value rows for each of the ikey, skey, and apihost with information from the Duo Admin API integration from the account will be tested.
+Navigate to the Duo Account API environment within Postman and update the Current value rows for each of the ikey, skey, and apihost with information from the Duo Account API integration from the account will be tested.
 Click the save button in the upper right if the values should be stored for future use after the Postman application has been closed.